nathansobo/treetop/doc/using_in_ruby.markdown

 ##Parser Options
 A Treetop parser has several options you may set.
-Some of these are settable by methods on the parser, and some may be passed in to the `parse` method (most of these *should* be available either way, but that's not currently the case).
+Some are settable permanently by methods on the parser, but all may be passed in as options to the `parse` method.

     parser = ArithmeticParser.new
     input = 'x = 2; y = x+3;'

+    # Temporarily override an option:
+    result1 = parser.parse(input, :consume_all_input => false)
+    puts "consumed #{parser.index} characters"

     parser.consume_all_input = false
     result1 = parser.parse(input)